 Depreciation ceases when an asset is derecognized or when the asset is classified as held for sale in accordance with ASC 360-10-35-43

 .
 Therefore, depreciation generally does not stop when an asset is temporarily idled.
 However, if an asset or component of an asset remains idle for more than a short period of time, it may indicate a potential impairment or demonstrate the need to reassess the asset’s useful life.
-See PPE 4.4
+For further details regarding held for sale accounting, see PPE 5.3

 for further discussion of component depreciation.

 Judgment is required to determine whether a productive asset is temporarily idled or permanently abandoned.
-See ASC 360-10-35-47
+See PPE 6.3.1

 Depreciation would also cease when an asset’s accumulated depreciation equals its cost minus salvage value, if any.
 A reporting entity will often continue to record a fully depreciated asset on the balance sheet and disclose the asset in the footnotes to the financial statements at its cost along with its accumulated depreciation (i.e., at a net carrying amount of zero) until such time that the asset is physically disposed of or sold.

-When a reporting entity expects to sell an asset significantly before the end of its previously estimated useful life and the asset does not meet the held for sale criteria, the reporting entity should continue to depreciate the asset, even if it expects to sell it at a gain (see PPE 4.2.3 for further information).
-Depreciation would stop when the asset is included within a disposal group that qualifies as held for sale.
-For further details regarding held for sale accounting, see to PPE 5.3
+When a reporting entity expects to sell an asset significantly before the end of its previously estimated useful life and the asset does not meet the held for sale criteria, the reporting entity should continue to depreciate the asset, even if it expects to sell it at a gain.
+Although fair value may be higher than book value, depreciation should continue until the asset either is disposed of (or meets the held for sale criteria) or is depreciated to its salvage value.
+Long-lived assets should not be written up to reflect appraisal, market, or current values above the book value.
+As noted in ASC 360-10-35-4